 At the local level, lodges exist to serve BSA councils and individual units.
-Each lodge chief is a member of the section’s Council of Chiefs and is able to attend and vote at monthly section meetings.
+Each Lodge Chief is a member of the Section’s Council of Chiefs and is able to attend and vote at quarterly section meetings.
 Sections work closely with lodges to provide support when they need it.

 Nanuk Lodge #355 was established July 1, 1947, with the inception of the Alaska Council of the Boy Scouts of America, based out of the State Capital of Juneau.
 Initially the Council was responsible for the entire State of Alaska.